danngreen/stm32mp2-baremetal/README.md

-If gdb complains that it has a security setting preventing it from running the .gdbinit script, then either follow the instructions it provides to allow this directory, or run the command contained in the .gdbinit file yourself:
+If gdb complains that it has a security setting preventing it from running the .gdbinit script, then either follow the instructions it provides to allow this directory, or run the commands contained in the .gdbinit file yourself:

 ```
 target extended-remote localhost:3333